currrie/agarblog/content/teks/jars/noprepperfectgrain.md

 5. Place all of the jars you made up into a Pressure Cooker
 6. Add water to PC after all the jars are in, I usually go 1/2 the way up the jars that are standing in the bottom of PC.
 (You will be PCing for 2 hours, so dont want to run them dry)
 8. PC for 2 Hours at 15psi. *Very Important* - When the PCs get down to 0psi, and you can take the top off, use oven mitts and shake vigorously.
 This will disperse the humidity
-9. Let cool down, and then infront of a PC, or SAB, knock your jars up!
+9. Let cool down, and then infront of a PC, or SAB, knock your jars up with `agar` or `spore syringe`!

 ## Tips